saurabhyadavz/quantiply_mtm_visualizer/README.md

 crontab -e
 ```

-* Insert following command in it:
+* Insert the following commands and change your Quantiply password and phone number accordingly:
 ```
 # set timezone to Indian Standard Time
 TZ=Asia/Kolkata